Br3nda/wallynet/README.md

 2 methods, for sending beaconed messages over ultra cheap 433MHz transmitters.

-In the arduino idea, in setup(), tell the library:
+In the arduino ide, in setup(), tell the library:

  * which pin the 433MHz transmitter was wired to,
  * which led to light to indicate transmission (Uno have a handy led on pin 11)